Erick0330/Erick0330/README.md

 </div>

 ## 👾 About me:
-- 🤓 3rd year study of software engineering at the  "Ciudad Universitaria José Antonio Hecheverría" Cujae 💚
+- 🤓 3rd year student of software engineering at the  "Ciudad Universitaria José Antonio Hecheverría" Cujae 💚
-- 💬 I present knowledge and experience in the development of projects in Java, SpringBoot, C/C++, HTML/CSS/JS, Angular
+- 💬 I present knowledge and experience in the development of projects in Java, Spring Framework, Angular, Vue.js, C/C++, HTML/CSS/JS/TS,
 - 🔭 I love developing web applications
 - 🤝 I love participating in projects to learn and increase knowledge
 - 💼 I gained work experience doing a management consulting project for digital transformation for the Cuban company ETECSA